awillats/clinc/publish/gen/mc_pf_audio.md

 [^12]: *inference techniques mentioned in the intro...*

 [^13]: what does "prototype" mean here? something like MI and corr are
-    equivalent in the linear-Gaussian case, ...
+    equivalent in the linear Gaussian case, ...

 [^14]: TODO? formalize notation for this
     `<!-- end of import from "methods0_3_circuit_estimates.md" -->`{=html}